Vertical Cardboard Baler

 Cardboard Baler Categories:

 There are generally two types of cardboard balers: vertical and horizontal cardboard compactors.
 We look into vertical cardboard balers for light, medium and heavy-duty use from HSM, Bramidan and Mil-tek.
+Vertical balers are also known as downstroke balers.
 Check our vertical baler buying guide.

-We help hundreds of businesses worldwide every month with finding the right machine.
+Every month we help hundreds of businesses worldwide finding the right recycling machine.

 - Recycle waste and reduce cost on waste collection